allsources/WordAutoComplete/README.txt

 *) WordAutoCompleteClient.exe

-Allow to send <prefix> to the WordAutoCompleteServer and receive from it popular words.
+Allow to send <prefix> to the WordAutoCompleteServer and receive popular words.

-Host name and number of a Port for connection contains in the config file.
+Host name and port number for connection are specified in the config file.

 *) WordAutoCompleteServer.exe

-Receives <prefix> from the WordAutoCompleteClient  and then performs a search for popular words using the prefix tree.
+Receives <prefix> from the WordAutoCompleteClient and performs a search for popular words using the prefix tree.

-Number of a Port for listening contains in the config file.
+Port number to listen on is specified in the config file.